apache/nuttx/configs/sama5d2-xult/README.txt

          CONFIG_FAT_MAXFNAME=32 : Arbitrarily limits the size of a path segment name to 32 bytes

-       The ROMFS file system is enabled simply with:

-         CONFIG_FS_ROMFS=y      : Enable ROMFS file system

-       The ROMFS file system is enabled simply with:
+       The PROCFS file system is enabled simply with:

          CONFIG_FS_PROCFS=y     : Enable PROCFS file system